 Can you guess what makes these better-for-you brownies?
 Zucchini, banana, and yes, leftover quinoa, make deep dark chocolate fudgy brownies that will entice even the pickiest eaters.

 It took us three (3!) hours to drive to Sonoma.
 In the time it nearly takes to drive to Tahoe, we found ourselves crawling through the clogged highways snaking across the bay.
 Everyone, it seemed, was headed to wine country for the long holiday weekend.

 I had packed a little cooler for the drive, just in case.
-You never know how traffic will go, and we’ve learned to never leave the house empty handed, and ‘just in case’ came sooner than we expected.
-Hungry kids leads to whiny kids, and we did our best to assure them that we would get there soon enough.
+You never know how traffic will go, and we’ve learned to never leave the house empty-handed, and ‘just in case’ came sooner than we expected.
+Hungry kids lead to whiny kids, and we did our best to assure them that we would get there soon enough.

 “There” was a housewarming, and as soon as they stretched their legs and took big bites of some killer grilled cheese and gooey chocolate chip cookies, they were in the pool, splashing around.
 “Can we come to all their parties?” they asked.
 They were in heaven.

 I chuckled inside.
 “Wasn’t it worth the ride?”
 I asked them.

 If there is one thing I have learned about kids, it’s that you’re going to hear a little whining before you hear the cheers.
 Especially when it requires a little effort…or the unknown.

 “Brownies!
 You made brownies!?”
 They crowded around the pan as I set it to cool.

 “Yup, and you’ll never guess the secret ingredients!”

 I told them how these super fudgy brownies were actually full of zucchini, banana, and….quinoa.